TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 weight: 9
 aliases:
     - /tyk-rest-api/api-definition-objects/custom-analytics/
 ---

+{{< include "api-def-custom-analytics" >}}

 Configuration:

-With an API configured, click in to your newly created API and head to Advanced Options.
+In the Dashboard, with an API configured, click in to your newly created API and head to Advanced Options.

-Navigate down to the Tag Headers section and pass in X-Request-Id to the Header Tag array.
+Navigate down to the Tag Headers section and pass in `X-Request-Id` to the Header Tag array.

 ![Tag Headers](/docs/img/custom-analytics-tags/header-tags-1.png)